Reviews

 x1 yoga gen 6 3DMARK

-In the Wide Life and Wild Life Extreme tests, the highest scores are 12,585 and 3590, respectively, while the lowest scores are 12,359 and 3497, respectively.
-On Night Raid, the highest score is 17839, while the lowest score is 14605.
+In the Wide Life and Wild Life Extreme tests, the highest scores are 12,585 and 3,590, respectively, and the lowest scores are 12,359 and 3,497, respectively.
+In Night Raid, the highest score is 17,839, while the lowest score is 14,605.

 Battery Life and Power Consumption

 I turned on the WiFi and adjusted the screen brightness to 50%.
-I used the PCMARK8 office scenario for the battery life test.
+I used the PCMark 8 Office scenario for the battery life test.

 CPU Temperature

-However, even after replacing the silicon grease, when running Cinebench R23, the CPU still appears to be down-clocked.
-After running for a period of time, the CPU will experience a sudden drop in frequency but will quickly return to the original level of computing in a very short period of time, and after a period of strong performance, it experiences another sudden drop in frequency.
-After a period of about 5 minutes, it picks up again.
+However, even after replacing the grease, the CPU still seems to be underclocked when running Cinebench R23.
+After a period of CPU operation, the frequency drops suddenly, but it quickly returns to its original computing level in a very short time.
+After a period of strong performance, it experiences another sudden drop in frequency.
+After about 5 minutes, it picked up again.

 Conclusion